tillmanj/eatingasturias/_posts/2024-12-15-some-notes-on-a-writing-process.md

 ### General Research
 General research is what I call gathering facts or just "making notes".
 I read widely, both in food studies, and in general.
 I read a lot of what the {% glossary DDC %} calls "general works" - anthologies, specialist dictionaries, narrowly focused encyclopedias.
 When I read these, I mark up the text much as I would with more focused research.
 The difference is that I am not looking for anything in particular, more just trying to find interesting tidbits here and there that might relate to any of the various topics on the site.

 For this purpose, I use [Zotero](/news/2024/12/12/a-toolchain/#zotero) and leverage a couple of very cool features in it to begin loading up a virtual card file of sorts.
-Basically, it
+Basically, it allows me to store an electronic version of the book, journal article, or other text, along with my annotations of the text in a single database.
+Careful tagging of annotations allows me to "assign" them to a topic within the Outline.
+Then, when I work on that topic in the Outline, I can quickly pull up all of the notes I have made on the topic across all of my reading, along with a copy of the source document.
+I find this enormously powerful.

 ### Focused Research
 When addressing a specific subject, I like to focus narrowly on the topic, and do more of what might be considered classic research and study.
+This usually involves reading journal articles, marking them up, and synthesizing the notes I make into something approximating an outline of the topic.
+This topic outline then gets added to The Outline as the framework for a future article.
+As in my general research, careful tagging of annotations in Zotero allows for instant recall of the notes on the topic once I get around to actually writing.

 ### Skepticism
 > “Be skeptical.
 But when you get proof, accept proof.”